-- Identify the high demand career initiatives, as specified by the Georgia Department of Economic Development Workforce Division.
-Prioritize CTAE pathway courses aligned to these areas with a funding level equivalent to two-thirds of the currently proposed weight as these are generally also the higher cost courses. - o Fund all other CTAE courses at a level equivalent to one-third of the currently proposed weight.
+- o Prioritize CTAE pathway courses with lab and equipment requirements designated as "high cost" with a funding level equivalent to two-thirds of the currently proposed weight. - o Fund all other CTAE courses at a level equivalent to one-third of the currently proposed weight.

-If the committee members agree, staff can request the data needed to model this approach from GaDOE.
+Committee members gave preliminary approval for this approach, and staff has requested the data needed to model this approach from GaDOE.